Patella: Function

 The primary functional role of the patella is knee extension.
 The patella increases the leverage that the quadriceps tendon can exert on the femur by increasing the angle at which it acts.

 The patella is attached to the tendon of the quadriceps femoris muscle, which contracts to extend/straighten the knee.
 The patella is stabilized by the insertion of the horizontal fibres of vastus medialis and by the prominence of the lateral femoral condyle, which discourages lateral dislocation during flexion.
 The retinacular fibres of the patella also stabilize it during exercise.

 Clinical significance

 Dislocation

 Patellar dislocations occur with significant regularity, particularly in young female athletes.
 It involves the patella sliding out of its position on the knee, most often laterally, and may be associated with extremely intense pain and swelling.
 The patella can be tracked back into the groove with an extension of the knee, and therefore sometimes returns into the proper position on its own.

+Treatment

+For recurrent patellar dislocations or cases with chronic instability, surgical intervention may be necessary.
+Patella stabilization surgery aims to restore proper kneecap tracking and reduce the risk of future dislocations.
+Surgical options include reconstruction of the medial patellofemoral ligament (MPFL), realignment procedures such as osteotomy, and soft tissue adjustments around the patella.
+MPFL reconstruction typically involves harvesting a hamstring tendon, commonly the gracilis, to create a new ligament that is positioned anatomically and secured with suture anchors.

+Recovery from patella stabilization surgery typically requires six to eight weeks, during which patients may need to use crutches initially and follow a structured physical therapy program to regain range of motion and strengthen the surrounding musculature.